Got holiday debt? Compare balance transfer, personal loan

 You may be able to do a balance transfer with a credit card you already have, or you may have to apply for a new card.

 You'll typically pay no interest or low interest on the amount of money you transfer, but you'll often pay a fee to transfer the money.

 The typical fee is 3 percent of the amount you transfer.
 So if you want to transfer $5,000, you'd pay a $150 balance transfer fee.

 Despite the fee, transferring your credit card balances can be worth it if you will pay no interest or little interest, says Melinda Opperman, spokeswoman for Springboard Nonprofit Consumer Credit Management Inc.

-Meanwhile, Bank of America has a Bank Americard Visa Card offering 0 percent interest on balance transfers for 18 months.
-After that time, the APR ranges from 10.99 percent to 20.99 percent.
-You pay a 3 percent balance transfer fee.If you make purchases with these cards during the introductory period, you'll pay interest on the purchases.
+Meanwhile, Bank of America has a Bank Americard Visa Card offering 0 percent interest on balance transfers for 18 months on balance transfers made within 60 days of opening the account.
+After that time, the APR ranges from 11.24 percent to 21.24 percent.
+You will, however, pay a 3 percent balance transfer fee.If you make purchases with these cards during the introductory period, you'll pay interest on the purchases.

 "You certainly can save money if you pay it off during that time" when no interest is charged, Weeks says.

 The key is to have the entire balance paid before the promotional period ends.